The Benefits of Mobile Computing

 - Personalization: You can tailor your mobile computing to your individual needs.

-"Mobile device" is a generic term used to refer to a wide range of devices that allow people to access data and information from anywhere at any time, from those that fit in your pocket to laptops that can help you stay connected.
-They include cellphones and other portable devices.
+"Mobile device" is a generic term used to refer to a wide range of devices that allow people to access data and information from anywhere at any time.
+These devices come in a range of sizes, from those that fit in your pocket, such as cell phones, to tablets, to laptops.
 Mobile computing can use cellphone connections to make phone calls, as well as to connect to the Internet.
-They include:
+The list of mobile devices include:

 Using Wi-Fi for Mobile Computing

 Wi-Fi is a wireless technology that allows an electronic device to exchange data over the internet via radio waves.
 Devices such as laptops, tablets, and smartphones can hook into Wi-Fi by choosing a Wi-Fi network in the immediate vicinity.
-Often referred to as a "hot spot," Wi-Fi can be found in offices, restaurants, institutions of higher learning, schools, recreational facilities, some public areas and also at home.
+Often referred to as a "hot spot," Wi-Fi can be found in offices, restaurants, institutions of higher learning, schools, recreational facilities, some public areas, and homes.

-At home, you'll need a wireless router connected to your broadband Internet that is often obtained through your cable/internet provider.
-When you leave the hot spot area, your mobile device will disconnect from the Internet.
+At home, you'll need a wireless router connected to your broadband Internet that is usually obtained through your cable/internet provider.
+When you leave the hotspot area, your mobile device will disconnect from the Internet.
+Note, that you can often still access the Internet on your phone when you're away from a wi-fi source, but you're using your phone service data plan and not wi-fi.
 Wi-Fi range is generally about 100 feet, although it can depend on the network.

-But once you log into Wi-Fi, your mobile device should remember and automatically connect when you're in that area.
-For example, if you take your laptop to work every day, it will connect to your company's network every time you log on.
-When you take that laptop home, it will connect to your personal Wi-Fi when it's used in your house or apartment.
+When accessing a secure Wi-Fi, your mobile device should remember and automatically reconnect without having to re-enter the password when you're in that area again.
+For example, if you take your laptop to work every day, it will connect to your company's network every time you're near the network.
+When you take that laptop home, it will connect to your personal Wi-Fi.

 Cloud computing is a term that applies to applications and data storage delivered over the Internet or via wireless technology.
-The individual user's device – such as a computer or cell phone – only provides an interface to interact with the computer programs and data.
-The programs are run on the service provider's computers and the data is stored wherever the provider deems necessary.
+The individual user's device, such as a computer or cell phone, only provides an interface to access data stored online in the cloud.
+The programs are run on the service provider's servers and the data is stored wherever the provider deems necessary.
+The benefit is that you can access data anywhere, from any device, as long as you're online.
 The applications and associated data are available wherever you have a connection to the Internet or wireless network.